Best ways to sell your car

 - Advertise your car to potential buyers – for example, a ‘For Sale’ sign on the windows of your car and/or a shop, classified ads in local papers, or ads on sites such as Gumtree, PistonHeads, AutoTrader and Motors.
 Or, you might be able to find a buyer among friends or their friends through social media like Facebook, or at work.

-- Make sure that you describe your car correctly in your advertisement, that it’s roadworthy and that you can prove you’re its legal owner.
+- Make sure you describe your car correctly in your advertisement and that you can prove you’re its legal owner.

 - Deal promptly with calls or emails from potential buyers.